shivangi-aneja/ClipFace/README.md

 | Path                                  | Description
 |:--------------------------------------| :----------
 | [FLAME](https://flame.is.tue.mpg.de/) | We use FLAME 3DMM in our experiments.
 FLAME takes as input shape, pose and expression blendshapes and predicts mesh vertices.
 We used the **FLAME 2020 generic model** for our experiments.
 Using any other FLAME model might lead to wrong mesh predictions for expression manipulation experiments.
-Please download the model from the official website by signing user agreement.
+Please download the model from the official website by signing their user agreement.
 | [DECA](https://deca.is.tue.mpg.de/)                              | DECA model predicts FLAME parameters for an RGB image.
-This is used during training StyleGAN-based texture generator, is available for download [here](https://drive.google.com/file/d/1kCfIGLcb00TGxFZjUWOnXu-LLfcKc-7k/) This can be skipped you don't intend to train the texture generator and use our pre-trained texture generator.
+This is used during training StyleGAN-based texture generator, is available for download [here](https://drive.google.com/file/d/1hIpapFDc0dWJMJQgFHgWcDTSmjUCEmzL/) This can be skipped you don't intend to train the texture generator and use our pre-trained texture generator.

 ### <a id="section3">3.
 Training</a>

 The code is well-documented and should be easy to follow.
 * **Source Code:**   `$ git clone` this repo and install the dependencies from `requirements.txt`.
 The source code is implemented in PyTorch Lightning and differentiable rendering with NvDiffrast so familiarity with these is expected.
 * **Dataset:** We used FFHQ dataset to train our texture generator.
 This is publicly available [here](https://github.com/NVlabs/ffhq-dataset).
 All images are resized to 512 X 512 for our experiments.
 * **Data Generation:** From the original FFHQ dataset (70,000 images), we first remove images with headwear and eyewear.
 This gives us a clean and filtered FFHQ dataset (~45,000 images), which we use to train our stylegan-based texture generator.
 We use DECA model to predict FLAME parameters for each image in this filtered dataset.
 We pre-compute these FLAME parameters prior to training the generator model.
 We then use FLAME to predict mesh vertices for each image.
 Finally, we render the mesh with texture maps generated using our generator using differentiable rendering.
 For real images, we mask out background and mouth interior using alpha masks extracted from DECA.
 We provide the filtered image list, alpha masks and FLAME parameters for the filtered dataset [here](#section4) for simplicity.
-The source code for this can be found in `data_generation/` directory.
 * **Training**: Run the corresponding scripts depending on whether you want to train the texture generator or perform text-guided manipulation.
 The scripts for training are available in `trainer/` directory.
   - **Texture Generator:** We use StyleGAN2 generator with adaptive discriminator [StyleGAN-ADA](https://github.com/NVlabs/stylegan2-ada) to generate UV maps due to its faster convergence.
 To train, run the following command:
   ```.bash